Our PR Manager Suzy Saker, supported by our press team, helps journalists with data access, requests for interview/ comment, and other queries.

 Who decides the rules?

-How does ABC data differ to NRS/AMP data?
+How does ABC data differ to PAMCo data?

-These operate as complementary data sets.
+These are complementary data sets, usually used at different stages of the planning and buying process.
 We use a census (counting) based approach.
 For example, the number of copies of a publication sold or distributed, or the number of unique browsers for a website.
-Every figure on an ABC Certificate or Interactive Report has supporting evidence behind it, as verified by our audit teams.
+Media owners must hold supporting evidence for figures that appear on ABC Certificates or in ABC Data Reports and this is verified by our audit teams.

 How is ABC funded?